sdesalas/paranoid/README.md

 It is written using node-webkit, with PhantomJS as its core testing engine.

+### Simplified Syntax

-The thing that sets Paranoid apart is the simplicity of the syntax for writing tests.
+The thing that sets Paranoid apart from other test framewroks is the simplicity of the syntax for writing tests.

 An example of a test is as follows:

 ```
  1. GO TO "http://www.valuetrader.net/"